felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/find-deliveroo-restaurant-id.md

 If you cannot find your Restaurant ID, contact your Deliveroo Account Manager.

-## Option 3
+## Option 3 - From the Store Page Source

-For the most IT savvy, the Restaurant ID can also be found in the store source code.

-To find the Restaurant ID in the website source code, follow these steps:
+IT savvy users can find the Deliveroo Restaurant ID from the page source of a Deliveroo store:

-- Go to your store URL link, the restaurant page on the Deliveroo website.
+- Open the Deliveroo store in a browser.
-- Right-click on the page and select **View Page Source** on your web-browser.
+- Right-click on the page and select **View Page Source**.
-- On the source code page, search for `"restaurant":{"id":`.
+- In the page source, search for `"restaurant":{"id":`.

 > For example, the Camile Thai restaurant in Clapham indicates `77430` Restaurant ID in the website page source code [https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham](https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham).